Rejection: Poem Number 21

 Translation by Dr Joshua Mostow

-This poem was composed not by a woman as one would expect, but by a Buddhist priest named Sosei Hōshi (素性法師, “Dharma Master Sosei”, dates unknown) who was the son of Henjō who wrote poem 12.
+This poem was composed not by a woman as one would expect, but by a Buddhist priest named Sosei Hōshi (素性法師, dates unknown), or “Dharma Master Sosei”.
+He was the son of Henjō who wrote poem 12.
 Sosei was a prolific and popular poet and according to Mostow heavily represented in the more official anthology, the Kokin Wakashū.
 He is also one of the Thirty-Six Immortals of Poetry.

 As we’ve seen with other poems from this earlier era, it was common to write about poetry themes, and to write from a role outside one’s own.
 So, for a monastic to be writing from the perspective of a lonely woman wasn’t unusual.

 Mostow explains the contradiction in this poem between the “one long night” and “months” as being an issue of interpretation.
-Though most people assumed it was a long Autumn night, Fujiwara no Teika, the compiler of the Hyakunin Isshu anthology, felt it was more like a long passage of time.
+Though most people assumed it was a long Autumn night, Fujiwara no Teika (poem 97), the compiler of the Hyakunin Isshu anthology, felt it was more like a long passage of time.

 P.S.
 Photo above is a Japanese calendar we have a home.
 More on that in a related post in my other blog.